A Homogeneous Catalog of Oscillating Solar-Type Stars Observed by the Kepler Mission and a New Amplitude Scaling Relation Including Chromospheric Activity: Abstract

 \section{Abstract}

 We present a homogeneous catalog of global asteroseismic parameters and derived stellar parameters for \total \kepler main--sequence and subgiant stars.
 The catalog was produced by re--analyzing all available \kepler DR25 short--cadence data using \pysyd, an automated pipeline to extract global asteroseismic parameters.
 We find \newdet new detections, seven of which are also planet candidate host stars.
 We find excellent agreement between our \numax and \dnu\ measurements and literature values, with an average offset of $0.2 \pm 0.4\%$ ($\sigma=5$\%) and $0.2 \pm 0.7\%$ ($\sigma=2$\%), respectively.
-In addition, we derive stellar radii and masses with an average precision of 2.7\% and 10.4\%, respectively, and find a median offset of $0.4 \pm 0.4$\% ($\sigma=10$\%) between our radii derived with asteroseismology and those from \gaia parallaxes.
-Using spectroscopic \rhk activity measurements from Keck/\hires, we derive a new amplitude scaling relation with an activity term for main--sequence and subgiant stars, which reduces the offset between expected and observed oscillation amplitudes from $9.3 \pm 1.6\%$ to $1.7 \pm 0.9\%$.
+In addition, we derive stellar radii and masses with an average precision of 2.7\% and 10.4\%, respectively, and find a mean offset of $0.8 \pm 0.2$\% ($\sigma=6$\%) between our radii derived with asteroseismology and those from \gaia parallaxes.
+Using spectroscopic \rhk activity measurements from Keck/\hires, we derive an amplitude scaling relation with an activity term for main--sequence and subgiant stars, which successfully predicts amplitudes with a precision of $\approx$\,8--9\%.
 Our work is the largest and most homogeneous asteroseismic catalog of \kepler main--sequence and subgiant stars to date, including a total of \planets stars hosting planet candidates and \withprot stars with measured rotation periods.

 \keywords{Asteroseismology (73) -- fundamental parameters (555) -- stellar oscillations (1617) -- photometry (1234)}